remirror/remirror/.changeset/four-bikes-unite.md

 "@remirror/extension-image": patch
 ---

-Make the `schema.toDOM` and arrow function so that it can access `this`.
+Make the `schema.toDOM` an arrow function so that it can access `this`.